ibm-cloud-docs/cloud-databases/cbr-tutorial.md

 ## Creating your CBR rule in the CLI
 {: #cbr-tutorial-create-rule}
 {: step}
-{: cli}

-1. After you create your network zone (allowlist), create a CBR rule and add the network zone you created in the previous step.
+1. After you create your network zone (allowlist), create a context-based restrictions rule and add the network zone you created in the previous step.
 The following example creates a rule that uses the `data-plane` API type.
 Replace `NETWORK-ZONE-ID` with the ID of the `tutorial_zone` network zone that you created in [Step 1](#creating-your-network-zone).

     ```sh
     ibmcloud cbr rule-create --enforcement-mode enabled --context-attributes networkZoneId=<ZONE-ID> --resource-group-id <RESOURCE_GROUP_ID> --service-name databases-for-mysql --service-instance <SERVICE-INSTANCE> --api-types crn:v1:bluemix:public:context-based-restrictions::::api-type:data-plane --description <DESCRIPTION>